Deeplite/neutrino/docs/engine.rst

 Choose a Model
 ==============

-The next step is defining the pre-trained model as the reference model which you want to optimize.
+The next step is defining the pre-trained model as the reference model you want to optimize.
-You can take your own pre-trained custom model or take one publicly available.
-We assume the model you use is also compatible with the framework you choose, for example a torch model will be a subclass of ``torch.nn.Module``.
+You can take your own pre-trained custom model or use a model that is publicly available.
+We assume the model you will use is also compatible with the framework you choose, for example a torch model will be a subclass of ``torch.nn.Module``.
 Alternatively, you can use one of the pretrained models from :ref:`nt_zoo`.